 Safety wise, the Midwest crate has rounded metal corners to minimise poking and prodding of your dog or puppy, and has a safety latch in case you need to secure your GSD inside the crate.

 If we were to pick one not-so-great thing about this dog crate, it would be that the metal used to make the crate although not flimsy, is not the strongest dog crate metal.

-If having a super sturdy dog crate is important for you, the Precision Pet Great Crate Elite Dog Crate below is probably a better option for you.
+If having a super sturdy dog crate is important for you, get the Proselect crate.

 Where To Check It Out?